-I mention this work as I am suggesting they question, rather helpfully, the tendency to label behaviour and to see our responses as ‘problems’ at all.
-I think this is similar to the challenge I am offering you here, on my website, where I offer you an opportunity to review your life within the boundaries of your own SPACE-TIME, BODY and SPIRIT.
+I mention this work as they question the tendency to label behaviour and to see our responses as ‘problems’ in the first place.
+I think I offer a similar challenge here on my website, as I offer you an opportunity to review your life within the boundaries of your own SPACE-TIME, BODY and SPIRIT.

-I would go as far as saying that the Framework improves on my own perspective by making the POWER issue explicit.
-The Framework highlights the social setting in which we are all obliged to operate.
+I would go as far as saying that the Framework improves on my own perspective by making the POWER issue even more explicit.
+The Framework highlights the social setting in which we seem obliged to operate.

 The Framework reminds us that we have to fit in to the world of other people, even if we only fight the pressure to do so.

 Whenever you review your Road Map and Genogram experiments, please keep in mind where you fit in to your community and how you are treated in that wider world.
 I say, keep in ‘mind’, as your community is part of your mind!!

 However, any Framework presents its own problems.
 It is still an attempt to explain what we do and where we fit in.
 This blog has tried to reverse that process by asking: do you want to change and, if so, in what direction and, if so, how?

 Rather than assume ‘a one size fits all’, my own approach assumes that you may fit in with the majority, or you may be in the minority or indeed, be a minority of one.